 Why would Joseph Smith say Columbus was spiritually motivated when this was against the dominant narrative?

-Daniel C. Peterson said:
+Daniel C. Peterson comments:

-It is only with the growth of Columbus scholarship in recent years, and particularly with the translation and publication of Columbus’s libro de las profecias [Book of Prophecies] in 1991, that English-speaking readers have been fully able to see how remarkably the admiral’s own self-understanding parallels the portrait of him given in the Book of Mormon.– Peterson, “Not Joseph’s, and Not Modern,” 199.
+It is only with the growth of Columbus scholarship in recent years, and particularly with the translation and publication of Columbus’s libro de las profecias [Book of Prophecies] in 1991, that English-speaking readers have been fully able to see how remarkably the admiral’s own self-understanding parallels the portrait of him given in the Book of Mormon.– Daniel Peterson, “Not Joseph’s, and Not Modern,” 199.
 See also, Pauline Moffitt Watts, “Prophecy and Discovery: On the Spiritual Origins of Christopher Columbus’s ‘Enterprise of the Indies’,” The American Historical Review 90, no. 1 (1985): 73–102, esp.
 74:

 Christopher Columbus said in his own writings, which have only recently been discovered: